-Class instruction in trumpet, horn, trombone, baritone horn, and tuba, with emphasis on the development of individual performance skills and diagnostic pedagogical techniques and materials.
-Supervised clinical and field experiences and lab class required.
+Class instruction in trumpet, horn, trombone, baritone horn, and tuba, with emphasis on the development of individual performance skills (including piano skills), and diagnostic pedagogical techniques and materials.
+This course serves as the introduction to instrumental field work and reflection emphasizing student-centered instruction, individualized learning styles and motivation.
+Supervised, diverse clinical and field experiences required.
 Offered spring semester.